The Nature of Power Under Capitalism (Part III)

 The Totalizing Logic of Capitalist Power

-Capitalism’s power lies not just in its economic dominance but in its ability to shape the very conditions of thought, feeling, and action.
+Capitalism’s power lies in its economic dominance, yes, but its ability to shape the very conditions of thought, feeling, and action is how it reproduces itself.
 It produces the dynamics of competition, insecurity, and alienation that define modern life and then channels these dynamics into behaviors that sustain the system.
 Through role-playing, consumption, spectacle, and division, capitalism ensures that individuals remain occupied with managing the symptoms of exploitation rather than confronting its structural roots.

-This is not a conspiracy.
 This is the logical outcome of a system designed to prioritize profit at the expense of people.
-The challenge is not merely to resist its most visible manifestations but to recognize how deeply its logic has been internalized.
-Only by understanding the totalizing nature of capitalist power can we begin to imagine—and build—alternatives that address not just the symptoms of oppression but its foundational structures.
+The challenge is to recognize how deeply its logic has been internalized.
+Only by understanding the totalizing nature of capitalist power can we begin to imagine and build alternatives that address oppression’s foundational structures.

 Peter S. Baron (http://www.petersbaron.com) is the author of If Only We Knew: How Ignorance Creates and Amplifies the Greatest Risks Facing Society.